PhilippReinke/Machine-Learning/README.md

 #### C++ML
 In progress.
 In this project I experiment with some stuff.
 So the code is not optimised and it does not run on GPU.
+Requires C++14.

 Implements matrix maths with LU decomposition and Linear Programming.
 Can be used for classification (linear, polynomial, Fouirer).